mubashar-iqbal/TWINE/README.md

-# Predictive Maintenance in the Robotic Arms Industry by applying Digital Twin Technology
+# Anomaly Detection in the Robotic Arms Industry by applying Digital Twin Technology and Explainable AI